 The coronavirus pandemic means that mediators have changed the way in which they work for the time being.
-The FMC is responding as quickly as it can to issues that have arisen as a result.
-We try below to bring together information relevant to mediators at present.
+The information below sets out the changes the FMC has made as a result and includes information about other relevant organisations.

 The FMC published Guidance to Online Mediation in 2016.
 This can be found here.